-This was likely the only guitar that John had with him when he first joined the Red Hot Chili Peppers back in 1988.
-He only used it for a few gigs with the Peppers [Red Hot Chili Peppers John Anson Ford Theater October 8, 1988], and for some of the early gigs with HATE (sideband project with Flea).
+This 1980s Performance Custom, previously misidentified as a Kramer Pacer, was likely the only guitar John had when he joined the Red Hot Chili Peppers in 1988.
+He used it for a few gigs with the band, including their show at the John Anson Ford Theater on October 8, 1988, and for some early performances with HATE, his side project with Flea.

 Model, Specs

-This particular guitar is somewhat of a mystery.
-What we do know is that it had a 24-fret maple neck with dot inlays, long banana headstock, a Strat-style body with sharper horns, and an HSS pickup configuration.
-It also featured a custom paint job, perhaps something inspired by Eddie Van Halen who John looked up to in the early days.
+This guitar remains somewhat of a mystery.
+What we do know is that it featured a 24-fret maple neck with dot inlays, a long banana headstock, a Strat-style body with sharper horns, and an HSS pickup configuration.
+It also had a custom paint job, possibly inspired by Eddie Van Halen, whom John admired early in his career.

-As far as the exact model, for the longest time, the best match seemed to have been a Kramer Pacer Custom II (therefore the wrong URL on this page).
-As one of our readers pointed out via email, this seems to be the only model with an HSS config where the humbucker isn’t slanted like for instance on the Striker model.
+For a long time, the best match appeared to be a Kramer Pacer Custom II, which would explain the incorrect URL associated with this page.
+One of our readers pointed out via email that this model is the only Kramer with an HSS configuration where the humbucker isn’t slanted, unlike the Striker model.

 Its an Ibanez performance custom with nudes all over it i drive him to pick it up